-Some of the key ways we engage with employees are Town Hall meetings at each site, our digital platforms (including the intranet and hotline), and trade union representation at quarterly meetings with senior management.
+Some of the key ways Barrick engages with employees are Town Hall meetings at each site, digital platforms (including the intranet and hotline), and trade union representation at quarterly meetings with senior management.

 The nature of Barrick's engagement with other stakeholders will depend on the particular rights-holder and the nature of each site.
 It may include activities such as training, financial or similar support, program design and advice, physical infrastructure projects, community relationship-building, capacity building, and advisory work in drafting laws and regulations.
-We also conduct regular site visits, and our Human Rights Assessments include interviewing contractor employees to determine perceptions of their conditions at the site.
+Barrick also conduct regular site visits, and the Human Rights Assessments include interviewing contractor employees to determine perceptions of their conditions at the site.

-Finally, we have established community development committees (CDC) at each of our operational mines.
+Finally, Barrick has established community development committees (CDC) at each of our operational mines.
 CDCs identify community needs and priorities, and allocate funds to those initiatives which are most desired by the local community.
-They also provide a regular and important forum for discussion and information sharing between our operations and our local communities.
+They also provide a regular and important forum for discussion and information sharing between Barrick's operations and the local communities.